 On the boardwalk just outside of the main square you’ll find several stands selling unique local jewelry and a variety of lavender products.
 Pick up a few decadent-smelling soaps for your loved ones back home!

-Himare is a quaint little beach town nestled about halfway between Vlore and Sarande on the riviera.
+Himare is a quaint little beach town nestled about halfway between Vlore and Sarande on the riviera of Albania.
 The town center is right off the beach boardwalk and is littered with darling restaurants, cafes, and boutiques.
 You can lounge on the main beach in town where many locals hangout or take a short taxi ride to several more secluded beaches in the area.
 Grab a beer at one of the restaurants at sunset and watch as children ride by on bikes and the locals enjoy music and some occasional dancing.

 - Delicious mussels with a view of the sea at sunset at Esperia.